mirix/approaches-to-diarisation/README.md

 2. Transcription and timestamp synchronisation with [Whisper](https://github.com/openai/whisper) via [stable_ts](https://github.com/jianfch/stable-ts).

-3. Custom post-processing of the stable_ts output in order to have more consistent sentence splitting and creation of SRT subtitles in "diarisamples".
+3. Custom post-processing of the stable_ts output in order to have more consistent sentence splitting.

 4. Computes the embeddings for each segment with a [TitaNet](https://huggingface.co/nvidia/speakerverification_en_titanet_large) model.
 You will need [NeMo](https://github.com/NVIDIA/NeMo).